We pierce using blade needles and titanium jewellery*

 When it comes to piercings other than the earlobes we universally use titanium.
 Titanium is an elemental metal which doesn’t contain nickel, which makes it extremely body friendly.
 Titanium is lightweight, meaning it’s more comfortable and more likely to heal in a quicker time.

-We know that having a new piercing is exciting and you may have already picked out some beautiful new jewellery, but we recommend 6 – 8 weeks healing time (2 weeks for tongue piercings) before you change from the initial piercing.
+We know that having a new piercing is exciting and you may have already picked out some beautiful new jewellery, but we recommend 6 – 8 weeks healing time before you change from the initial piercing.
 It will be worth the wait.